Bodies (Offset and JID song): Critical reception

 The song received generally positive reviews.
 Bryson "Boom" Paul of HotNewHipHop wrote "Offset and J.I.D. resist spectacle in favor of substance.
 They tell the truth without spectacle, giving voice to wounds often ignored.
 In 'Bodies,' they craft a track that feels urgent, reflective, and necessary."
 Derrick Rossignol of Uproxx commented the sample "works well in this hip-hop mode removed from its original nu-metal context."
 Armon Sadler of Vibe described the song as an "earth-shattering lyrical clinic", remarking that "The Atlanta rapper brought his hard-nosed, aggressive flow, which matches the 808s and drums, and fellow ATLien JID dropped one of his best guest verses ever.
 There are often complaints about how sampling is executed, but Set and JID do such a good job making this song their own that it's completely inoffensive to just loop the Drowning Pool bars as the hook."

+HotNewHipHop ranked the song as the 22nd best rap song of 2025.